jrburke/htemplate/README.md

 * [ES2015 Tagged template strings](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/template_strings#Tagged_template_strings)

-It is implemented as a UMD module that can be used as an AMD or Node-style CommonJS module, or in a non-module, browser globals setup via the `htemplate` global.

 ## Install

 Grab the htemplate.js in this repo and place it in your project.
 You can get the